Seith09/starter-restaurant-reservation/README.md

-# Capstone: Restaurant Reservation System
+Restaurant Reservation System

 ## Database setup

 1. Set up a new PostgreSQL database instance by following the instructions in the "PostgreSQL: Creating & Installing Databases" lesson.
-1. After setting up your database instance, connect DBeaver to your new database instances by following the instructions in the "PostgreSQL: Installing DBeaver" lesson.
+1. After setting up your database instance, connect DBeaver to your new database instances.

 ### Knex